vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### InitializeNonceAccount
-Sets up a Nonce account to enable the use of unique, reusable numbers in transactions.
+Sets up an account as a nonce account, enabling it to manage nonces for transaction uniqueness.
+Use this when replay-protected transactions are critical.

 ```rust
 use pinocchio::{